The Beatles on The Ed Sullivan Show: February 9

 Sullivan began the show by telling the audience that Elvis Presley and his manager, Colonel Tom Parker, had sent the Beatles a telegram wishing them success in America (though it was reported later that Parker sent the telegram without Presley's knowledge).
 Sullivan then introduced the Beatles, who opened by performing "All My Loving"; "Till There Was You", which featured the names of the group members superimposed on closeup shots, including the famous "SORRY GIRLS, HE'S MARRIED" caption on John Lennon; and "She Loves You".
 The act that followed the Beatles in the broadcast, magician Fred Kaps, was pre-recorded in order to allow time for an elaborate set change.
 The group returned later in the program to perform "I Saw Her Standing There" and "I Want to Hold Your Hand".

 The appearance on February 9 is considered a milestone in American pop culture, and furthermore the beginning of the British Invasion in music.
 The broadcast drew more than 73 million viewers, a record for U.S. television at the time (broken three years later by the series finale of The Fugitive).
 The broadcast drew a rating of 45.3 and a 60 share, and was Sullivan's first time in seven years that he topped the nightly ratings.
-(A typical Sullivan broadcast at the time drew about 21 million viewers.)
+A typical Sullivan broadcast at the time drew about 21 million viewers.

 The Beatles had mixed reactions to the production value of their performance, with Paul McCartney later remarking that Lennon's microphone volume was too low.

 February 16

 After a February 11 concert in Washington, D.C.'s Washington Coliseum and two February 12 shows in New York's Carnegie Hall, the Beatles flew to Miami Beach on February 13, where Cassius Clay (later known as Muhammad Ali) was in training for his first title bout with Sonny Liston (on February 18, the Beatles would eventually pose for publicity photographs with Clay in a boxing gym).
 The Beatles held rehearsals on February 14 and 15.
 The band stayed in the Hotel Deauville, which was also the broadcast location for the show.
 The Beatles rehearsed in the hotel's basement.

 On the evening of the television show, a crush of people nearly prevented the band from making it onstage.
-A wedge of policemen were needed and the band began playing "She Loves You" only seconds after reaching their instruments.
+A wedge of policemen was needed and the band began playing "She Loves You" only seconds after reaching their instruments.
 They continued with "This Boy" and "All My Loving", then returned later to close the show with "I Saw Her Standing There", "From Me to You", and "I Want to Hold Your Hand".

 The audience for this show was about 70 million, nearly equaling the prior week's performance.

 John Lennon played a new Rickenbacker 325 guitar for this show after company executives noticed the poor condition of Lennon's original 325 during the February 9 show and directed that Lennon be given a replacement.
 Lennon continued to use the "Miami" 325 as his main stage instrument for the rest of the group's tours in 1964 and 1965.